-This is the kind of house I’d love to spend a cold, snowy day like today in.
+This is the kind of family lodge I’d love to spend a cold, snowy day like today in.
 And even though it’s a big one, the rooms look pretty cozy with the stone fireplaces and fir beams and wide oak-planked floors.
-So grab yourself a hot drink and let’s take a look around…

 The double-sided rock fireplace climbs 22 feet.

 Interior designer Bill Peace says the look they were going for was “rustic but with an industrial edge.”

 He adds it was important to add “softness” in the rooms to balance all the “rugged details.”